Happening Now: G&T Application Results

-If your child takes the G&T test in January, you’ll get their score report in the spring.
+If your child took the G&T test in January, you' should have received their score report in the spring.
 Students who get a G&T test score of 90 or above will also get a G&T application.

 District and citywide G&T programs have different qualifying scores:

 - District G&T programs: Your child must get a score of 90 or above to apply to district G&T programs in the district where they live.

 - Citywide G&T programs: Your child must get a score of 97 or above to apply.

 Learn more about how Gifted & Talented tests are scored.

 The health and safety of all of our students and families continues to be our first priority in the wake of the evolving situation around the novel coronavirus (COVID-19) in New York City.
 In light of this evolving situation, the DOE has suspended many activities, including those that require in-person meetings.
 The G&T test view period scheduled for June 2020 is temporarily postponed.
 Please use this form to request a test view, and we will provide updates via email.